AdobeDocs/campaign-standard.en/help/administration/using/local-tracking.md

 ### For iOS {#implement-local-impression-tracking-ios}

-To explain how to implement Impression Tracking, you need to understand some major concepts on how iOS deals with push notifications.
-Apple is very strict about push notification and how much access is given to the application.

-To understand iOS notification we need to understand the three states of an application:
+To explain how to implement impression tracking, we need to understand the three states of an application:

 * **Foreground**: when the application is currently active and on screen in the foreground.